 Disclosure should always be a matter of personal choice.
-However, if women feel prevented from disclosing their menopause status due to attitudes of colleagues and managers, they will be prevented from accessing the support which is available in the workplace, or seeking more individual solutions.
+However, if those transitioning through menopause feel prevented from disclosing their menopause status due to the attitudes of colleagues and managers, they will be prevented from accessing the support available in the workplace or seeking individual solutions.

-Businesses need to respond to these challenges by providing and publicising appropriate support for women, raising awareness and making space for conversations about menopause in the workplace.
-Practical action steps are considered in detail in the later section, 'What employers can do to help' on page 6.
+Businesses need to respond to these challenges by providing and publicising appropriate support for those transitioning through menopause, raising awareness and making space for conversations about menopause in the workplace.
+Practical action steps are considered in detail in the later section, 'What employers can do to help'.